seanchas116/amulet/README.md

   return pair.first != "carrot";
 }).values();

-// comprehension like LINQ query expressions auto fruitPrices1 = _do(
+// comprehension like LINQ query expressions (using macros) auto fruitPrices1 = _do(
   _from(pair, prices),
   _where(pair.first != "carrot"),